 Inability to cope with change

-Dogs with canine autism show inordinate amounts of stress with the smallest changes to their routine or their environment.
+Dogs with CBD show inordinate amounts of stress with the smallest changes to their routine or their environment.
 New furniture, a new member of the household, or even dinner being served late may send them into a frenzy of the repetitive behaviors mentioned above.
-Your usually calm and shy dog may also become aggressive if forced to accept a new situation.
+A usually calm and shy dog may also show aggressive behaviors if forced to accept a new situation.

 Diagnosing Autism in Dogs

-Since canine autism is not well understood, having your dog diagnosed with autism is not a simple process.
-When you talk to your vet about your dog’s symptoms, the first thing they will try to do is rule out any other causes for the concerning behaviors.
-If none of these can be found then your vet may order blood tests to look for heightened levels of certain hormones and proteins.
-While the presence of these higher levels is not definitive, it is another indicator that your dog may be suffering from autism or canine dysfunctional behavior.
+Since CBD is not well understood, having a dog diagnosed with autism is not a simple process.
+It is my observation that when approaching an autism diagnosis, the vet first tries to rule out any other causes for the concerning dog behavior.
+If none of these can be found then the vet may order blood tests to look for heightened levels of certain hormones and proteins.
+While the presence of these higher levels is not definitive, it is another indicator that a dog may be suffering from autism or canine dysfunctional behavior.

-The combination of the blood test results and the presence of certain behaviors can only lead to a presumptive diagnosis of canine autism.
-Until more research is done and a better understanding of what causes autism and how to test for it in dogs, a definitive diagnosis is not possible.
+The combination of the blood test results and the behavioral tests can only lead to a presumptive diagnosis of autism.
+Until more research is done on what causes autism and how to test for it in dogs, a definitive diagnosis is not possible.

 Living With Autistic Dogs

-Whether or not your vet can tell you with all certainty that your dog is autistic, you will need to figure out how to deal with their symptoms.
+Whether or not a vet can tell with all certainty that a dog is autistic, owners will need to figure out how to deal with the symptoms.
 Some of the recommended courses of action are things that we already do as responsible owners to improve the health and welfare of any dog.
-These include making sure they get plenty of exercise, feeding them a well-balanced and healthy diet comprised of the best dog food, and avoiding situations that cause them stress or trigger their repetitive behaviors.
+These include making sure they get regular exercise, feeding a well-balanced diet comprised of the best dog food, and avoiding situations that cause them stress or trigger their repetitive behaviors.